Esri/calcite-design-system/conventions/README.md

 }
 ```

 This will create a unique id attribute like `id="calcite-example-51af-0941-54ae-22c14d441beb"` which should have a VERY low collision change since `guid()` generates IDs with `window.crypto.getRandomValues`.
-If a user supplies an ID `reflectToAttr` will prefer the user supplied ID to the randomly generated one.
+If a user supplies an `id` this will respect the users `id`.